 If you find this post useful, you can also treat us to a coffee – we promise to enjoy it while creating more useful content like this- we might even indulge in a biscuit (or two!)

 Best Winter Road Trips in Europe

->

-> Winter road trips in Europe can be difficult.
+Winter road trips in Europe can be difficult.
 Depending on where you live (or where you’re starting the road trip from, getting there can be tough!
-Many mountain passes are closed and many big tourist towns close for the winter
+Many mountain passes are closed and many big tourist towns and attractions close for the winter

->

-> However, don’t despair.
+However, don’t despair.
 There are still some incredible places to visit all around Europe during winter.
 If you’re going in November and December, you could enjoy some of the best and biggest Christmas Markets in Europe.

 If you’re going from January- March you could choose between finding winter sunshine, or going to enjoy some towns and cities in Europe which are EVEN BETTER in winter!